esmero/archipelago-deployment/docs/ubuntu.md

 ```Shell
 docker exec -ti esmero-php bash -c "composer install"
 ```
+You will see a warning: `Do not run Composer as root/super user!
+See https://getcomposer.org/root for details` and the a long list of PHP packages, don't worry, all is good here, keep following the instructions!
 Once that command finishes run our setup script:

 ```Shell
 docker exec -ti esmero-php bash -c 'scripts/archipelago/setup.sh'